 Another distinction between the coindexation relation and the linking relation is that the former is transitive, whereas the second is not.
 The issue of transitivity is a long-standing one in the syntax of pronominals.
-In the early literature on pronominal syntax (Jackendoff 1972, Wasow 1972), the problem concerned how to relate the reflexive to the matrix subject in (5) without introducing a rule that would also overgenerate (6).
+In the early literature on pronominal syntax (Jackendoff 1972; Wasow 1972), the problem concerned how to relate the reflexive to the matrix subject in (5) without introducing a rule that would also overgenerate (6).
 From this point on, I use bold face in example sentences to indicate coconstrual.

-- (5) Thora worried that she might implicate herself. - (6) \Thora worried that Alfred might implicate herself.
+(5) Thora worried that she might implicate herself.

+(6) Thora worried that Alfred might implicate herself.

 Coindexation plus a locality restriction on the antecedent-anaphor relation neatly solved this problem: the reflexive must have a suitable local antecedent.
-Alfred and she are both local, but only she is a suitable antecedent for the feminine reflexive (assuming Alfred names a male individual, as is conventionally the case).
+Alfred and she are both local, but only she is a suitable antecedent for the feminine reflexive (assuming Alfred names a male individual, as is tation is the semantically bound interpretation, such that the pronoun is bound by the quantificational noun phrase Only Harry.
+On this interpretation, the others in question did not hear their own sisters, but may have heard Harry's sister.

+conventionally the case).
 If the reflexive is coindexed with she, it would be related to Thora in (5) by transitivity of coindexation, on the relevant reading where Thora is coindexed with she.
 However, it cannot be directly related to Thora, as would have to be the case for (6) to be grammatical, because the matrix subject is not sufficiently local to the reflexive.